brycewray/hugo-site/content/posts/2019/09/now-im-sixty-four.md

 When my employer's
 Web sites need work,
-Or when my own does too,
+Or when my own does, too,
 I'm just glad that I can still code
 And that I still "get" Admin mode.